JayeMcC/LaravelTest/README.md

 Things I would have liked to have done, but I'd need to sleep on it

-API sad path handling: http://localhost:8000/swagger-ui/index.html#/

--   Exception handler was redirecting
+API sad path handling: http://localhost:8000/swagger-ui/index.html#/ Exception handler was redirecting api requests to web links
 -   Logging out while unauthenticated throws a redirect to welcome page
--   Attempting to hit an auth required page while unauthed throws a redirect to the login page
+-   Attempting to hit an auth required page while unauthenticated throws a redirect to the login page
--   Hitting the post update while unauthed redirects to /
+-   Hitting the post update while unauthenticated redirects to /

 Linting: